-April 11, 2019, | AtoZ Markets – According to the press, the New York Department of Financial Services (NYDFS) decided to reject the BitLicense application from the Bittrex exchange.
+According to the press, the New York Department of Financial Services (NYDFS) decided to reject the BitLicense application from the Bittrex exchange.

-According to the official note from the New York financial authority sent to Bittrex CEO Bill Shihare, New York rejects Bittrex Bitlicense application due to exchange’s inadequate policies and controls on anti-money laundering standards (AML), Know Your Customer (KYC) and the Office of Foreign Asset Control (OFAC).
-Bittrex is ranked 54th on CoinMarketCap’s list of digital currency exchanges in terms of adjusted trading volume.
+11 April, 2019, | AtoZ Markets – New York rejects Bittrex Bitlicense application due to exchange’s inadequate policies and controls on anti-money laundering standards (AML), Know Your Customer (KYC) and the Office of Foreign Asset Control (OFAC).
+It is according to the official note from the New York financial authority sent to Bittrex CEO Bill Shihare.
+Moreover, Bittrex is 54th in rank on CoinMarketCap’s list of digital currency exchanges in terms of adjusted trading volume.

-Bittrex case in a brief
+Bittrex Case in a Brief

 Bittrex applied for BitLicense in August 2015.
 The exchange operated on the terms of a “safe harbor” permitted by NYDFS while the regulator was considering its application.
 According to NYDFS:

-Bittrex responses to New York decision
+Bittrex Responses to New York Decision

 Bittrex, in its turn, expressed disappointment at the NYDFS decision and said that the regulation “harms rather than protects customers in New York.”
 The exchange also explained its disagreement with the NYDFS claims regarding AML and its compliance practices.

-Commenting on the NYDFS decision, the crypto trading platform stated that it “supports the risk assessment framework approved by a third-party consultant and fully trains all company employees in their policies and procedures for AML.”
-The company also noted that “it checks for the presence of SDN (specially designated citizens) and tracks all OFN’s SDN updates, checking clients after notification.”
+“It supports the risk assessment framework approved by a third-party consultant and fully trains all company employees in their policies and procedures for AML.
+It also checks for the presence of SDN (specially designated citizens) and tracks all OFN’s SDN updates, checking clients after notification.”

-New York standards are exceeded
+New York Standards

-Is New York crypto policy too strict?
+Is New York Crypto Policy too Strict?

 NYDFS decided that Bittrex should cease all business operations in New York State by tomorrow, April 11th.
-Bittrex must also send a letter to the NY finance authority within 14 days confirming that they have closed their state operations.
+Bittrex must also send a letter to the NY finance authority within 14 days, confirming that they have closed their state operations.

-In a press release, after the re-enactment of the Tax Law on Tokens in the US Congress, legislators who advocate digital assets noted the need for policies that promote innovation in the crypto sector.
-It is worth noting that they also called the policy on digital currencies in certain states, including New York as “burdensome” and “hard”.
+Legislators who advocate digital assets noted the need for policies that promote innovation in the crypto sector.
+It was in a press release, after the re-enactment of the Tax Law on Tokens in the US Congress.
+They also called the policy on digital currencies in certain states, including New York as “burdensome” and “hard”.